dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 {% endraw %}
 {% endhighlight %}

 The preview will show if there is a shape.
-We'll display an image of the tag with the appropriate shape and a shape class.
+We'll display the appropriate shape SVG image and a `shape` class.
 We'll also display the pet tag text in the appropriate font using a class with the `font` value.
 Finally, we'll print out whether the user has chosen to include a tag clip or gems.

 ### Tag Preview Component Styles

 Recall that there are four possible tag shapes: a bone, rectangle, circle, and heart.
-In order to display a nice preview of any of these shapes, we'll need some additional styling.
+In order to display a nice preview with any of these shapes, we'll need some additional styling.
 Open the `tag-preview.component.css` file:

 ```css
 /* src/app/tag-preview/tag-preview.component.css */